bukkasamudram/docker.github.io/datacenter/dtr/2.3/guides/admin/backups-and-disaster-recovery.md

 even though they're stored in the DTR data store.

-When restoring, you need to use the same version of the `docker/dtr` image that you've used when creating the update.
+When restoring, you need to use the same version of the `docker/dtr` image that you've used when creating the backup.
 Other versions are not guaranteed to work.

 ### Stop DTR containers